anbagam1999/web/about-us/what-we-do.md

 # What We Do
-We help everyone and bring them a better life
+We assist the abandoned in living life with dignity through quality health and nutritional care and occupational therapy.

 </section><section>

 # Service to Humanity
-Anbagam is established by TERDOD, a public Charitable Trust in 1999.
-Initially, it was established at the residential premises of the founder in Chennai city.
+Anbagam is established by TERDOD, as public Charitable Trust in 1999.
+Initially, it was established in the residence of our founder in Chennai city.
 Later it was shifted to the present premises at Vichur, Tirunilai.
-Currently there are 100 mentally ill destitutes (June 2014) both men and women.
+Currently there are now approximately 450 mentally ill destitutes and abandoned senior citizens .

 During 2013, TERDOD and Corporation of Chennai had entered into an agreement to run a rehabilitation centre at the C D Hospital, Tondiarpet.
-There also, facilities that are available at Anbagam is provided.
-Every day morning, doctors from the Corporation hospital visit the centre and provide service to the needy.
+There also, facilities that are available in Anbagam is provided.

-Like in Anbagam, here also, mentally ill destitutes are provided with good quality food, separate block for men and women,entertainment facilities and rehabilitation.
-Currently there 90 mentally ill destitutes at the CD Hospital centre.

 </section><section>